vuepress-reco/vuepress-reco.github.io/docs/en/views/1.x/frontMatter.md

 - description: Article sticky.
 - type: `number`
 - sort type: Descending order, you can lower the priority of the top posts according to `1, 2, 3, ...`.

+## Some Other Predefined Variables

+There are some other predefiend variables like `prev`, `next`, please check the [documentation](https://vuepress.vuejs.org/guide/frontmatter.html#alternative-frontmatter-formats)